data-admin-ST/raci/back/docs/api-documentation.md

       "name": "Company Name"
     },
     "status": "pending",
-    "tempPassword": "random-password"
+    "tempPassword": "random-password",
+    "createdAt": "2023-01-01T00:00:00Z",
+    "updatedAt": "2023-01-01T00:00:00Z"
   }
   ```
 - **Note**: The `tempPassword` should be shown to the admin creating the user, who should securely share it with the new user.
 This user will be required to change their password on first login.
+The `photo` field is only applicable for users with `company_admin` role.

 ### Get All Users